salesforce/ebm_calibration_nlu/README.md

 (Not necessary but recommended) For some large data-sets like QQP or MNLI, we need to generate more noise samples so that we won't use the same noise sample twice, please do this by:

 ``` SEED=2 MODE=partial2full RATE=0.4 TASK_NAME=MNLI bash ./scripts/lm_ncenoise.sh gen_save_seed ```

 ``` SEED=3 MODE=partial2full RATE=0.4 TASK_NAME=MNLI bash ./scripts/lm_ncenoise.sh gen_save_seed ```

 ``` SEED=4 MODE=partial2full RATE=0.4 TASK_NAME=MNLI bash ./scripts/lm_ncenoise.sh gen_save_seed ```

 ``` SEED=5 MODE=partial2full RATE=0.4 TASK_NAME=MNLI bash ./scripts/lm_ncenoise.sh gen_save_seed ```

 You can run this in parallel as they won't write to the same file.
-These files will be automatically loaded by the data reader when we do NCE training.
+These additional noise files will be automatically loaded by the data reader when we do NCE training.

 ### Energy Model Training